lishen/end2end-all-conv/README.md

 ![Fig1](https://raw.githubusercontent.com/lishen/end2end-all-conv/master/ddsm_train/Fig%20-%20convert%20patch%20to%20whole%20image%20classifier.png "Whole image end-to-end training")

 ## Introduction
-This is the companion site for our paper - "End-to-end Training for Whole Image Breast Cancer Diagnosis using An All Convolutional Design" at arXiv.
-Access the paper [here](https://arxiv.org/abs/1708.09427).
-This work was presented at the NIPS17 workshop on machine learning for health.
+This is the companion site for our paper that was originally titled "End-to-end Training for Whole Image Breast Cancer Diagnosis using An All Convolutional Design" and was retitled as "Deep Learning to Improve Breast Cancer Detection on Screening Mammography".
+The paper has been published [here](https://rdcu.be/bPOYf).
+You may also find the arXiv version [here](https://arxiv.org/abs/1708.09427).
+This work was initially presented at the NIPS17 workshop on machine learning for health.
 Access the 4-page short paper [here](https://arxiv.org/abs/1711.05775).
 Download the [poster](https://raw.githubusercontent.com/lishen/end2end-all-conv/master/ddsm_train/NIPS17%20ML4H%20Poster.pdf).

 For our entry in the DREAM2016 Digital Mammography challenge, see this [write-up](https://www.synapse.org/LiShenDMChallenge).
 This work is much improved from our method used in the challenge.